 Farm Pollinator Survey

 Plans are well under way for the third Open Farm Sunday farm Pollinator Survey to take place on 8th June 2014.
-It is being organised by the NERC Centre for Ecology and Hydrology (CEH) and LEAF (Linking Environment And Farming).
+It is being organised by the NERC Centre for Ecology and Hydrology (CEH) and LEAF (Linking Environment And Farming), supported by the British Ecological Society, Bumblebee Conservation Trust and Cotswold Grass Seeds.

 How does it work?

-Participants are invited to spend five minutes counting insects on flowers in a crop habitat, followed by 5 minutes counting insects on flowers in an adjacent, non-crop habitat.
+Participants are invited to spend two minutes counting insects on flowers in a crop habitat, followed by two minutes counting insects on flowers in an adjacent, non-crop habitat.
 Printed survey forms will be sent out by LEAF.
 The completed forms can either be inputted direct or sent to CEH to be inputted into the national database.

 Why not take a look at our pollinator movie and find out the value of pollinators!